google/syzkaller/docs/internals.md

 # How syzkaller works

-Below is the generic descriptions of how syzkaller works.
+Generic description of how syzkaller works are [below](internals.md#overview).

-Check [this](linux/internals.md) for Linux kernel specific things.
+Linux kernel specific internals can be found [here](linux/internals.md).

 ## Overview